 They also resort to using harmful means to produce the coffee.
 Traditional coffee cultivation requires it to be grown under shade canopies of trees, which in turn threatens the habitats of many indigenous animals and insects.
 Coffee harvesting also causes topsoil erosion, which means depleted nutrients in the soil and increased sedimentation in rivers and streams.
 By buying someone a fair-trade coffee set from Grounds for Change, they can help in preserving biodiversity and in ensuring that farmers get paid adequately for their hard work.

+Some other ideas for Christmas include reusable products, like LastObject’s LastSwab, which are swabs that can be used over 1000 times and can be washed with soap and water after every usage.
 Gift-giving does not have to be a mental puzzle.
 It can be fun and rewarding with the help of this guide to sustainable gifts.
 After reading through this article, I’m sure you’re now the best, most eco-friendly gift-giver out there.